 Every day, we impact the future of medicine in profound ways.
 But to continue to meet the growing needs and opportunities, we must expand into a new, bigger building.

-Nov.
-18, 2016 marked the official public launch of our building expansion campaign, otherwise known as Animals Need Heroes Too.
-This project, the most important endeavor we will undertake in the next three decades, will double the size of our small animal hospital, enhance our Morrie Waud Large Animal Hospital, increase our wet lab space by one-third, and triple our infectious disease research laboratory space, among other significant improvements.
+Our building expansion campaign, Animals Need Heroes Too, is the most important endeavor we will undertake in the next three decades.
+The project will double the size of our small animal hospital, enhance our Morrie Waud Large Animal Hospital, increase our wet lab space by one-third, and triple our infectious disease research laboratory space, among other significant improvements.
 And you can be a part of it.

-UW-Madison alumni Karen Walsh and Jim Berbee grew up in the company of animals, and they surround themselves with many furry friends today—from their two dogs to dozens of foster cats and kittens.
-They are truly animal lovers, and they truly love what the UW School of Veterinary Medicine (SVM) is doing to improve animal—and human—health.
+UW-Madison alumni Karen Walsh and Jim Berbee grew up in the company of animals, and they surround themselves with many furry friends today - from their two dogs to dozens of foster cats and kittens.
+They are truly animal lovers, and they truly love what the UW School of Veterinary Medicine is doing to improve animal - and human - health.

 Discover some of the amazing work our faculty and researchers have been doing right here in Wisconsin and around the world.

 Among the 30 schools of veterinary medicine in the U.S., we consistently rank in the top 5 for excellence in clinical training, clinical service and biomedical research.
 We have graduated over 2,000 veterinarians since our first class in 1987.

 Our Comparative Biomedical Sciences Graduate Program is top ranked nationally, and research dollars awarded to the school have doubled in the last three years.

 Built with the capacity to see 12,000 visits each year, we currently see 24,000.
 And with ever-increasing demand, we could expand to see 35,000.

 Our teaching hospital resides on 45,000 square feet of space, whereas the national average size of a veterinary teaching hospital is over 100,000.